Peptide-powered wellness.

 The side-effect profile is the same as for the general weight-loss population: nausea, reduced appetite, occasional gastrointestinal disruption, and rare but serious risks (pancreatitis, gallbladder issues, certain thyroid contraindications).
 PCOS patients with a history of gastroparesis, prior bariatric surgery, or significant gallbladder disease should disclose that during intake — these are common comorbidities and they change the dose plan.

 Compounded preparations are NOT FDA-approved drugs, are NOT generic versions of branded medications, and are not represented as therapeutically equivalent to any FDA-approved product.
 They are prepared by licensed 503A or 503B compounding pharmacies under specific federal rules.
-Whether a compounded preparation is clinically appropriate for a given patient is an individualized clinical decision made by the prescribing physician.
+Whether a compounded preparation is clinically appropriate for a given patient is an individualized clinical decision made by the prescribing clinician.
 TelePeptide does not sell, distribute, or supply branded medications.

 Next Step